KTorres23/PADUS-Wildfire-Analysis-Tool/README.md

 > [!IMPORTANT]
-> To run the PWAT, you must first [download the zip file](PADUS_Wildfire_Analysis_Tool.zip) containing the source code and data from my Github page: https://github.com/KTorres23/wildfire_project.
+> To run the PWAT, you must first [download the zip file](PADUS_Wildfire_Analysis_Tool.zip) containing the source code and data from [this page](https://github.com/KTorres23/PADUS-Wildfire-Analysis-Tool) you are on.

 You should open a new project in ArcGIS Pro, unzip this file, place it in your new project folder, and access the PWAT through the Catalog pane.